top of page

 FIELD TRIPS

-Jayhawk Audubon Society welcomes anyone without discrimination into our organization as a member or to partner with us to enhance our work dedicated to birds, other wildlife, and healthy ecosystems.
+Lawrence Bird Alliance welcomes anyone without discrimination into our organization as a member or to partner with us to enhance our work dedicated to birds, other wildlife, and healthy ecosystems.

 We are deeply committed to maintaining and promoting an inclusive environment for our chapter’s members, supporters, and our community at large.
 Everyone is always invited to attend our free educational programs, birding field trips, and community outreach events.